smolcodes/UEB-Quick-Reference/README.md

 If you see an error or have any suggestions, please feel free to create an issue or email me at: rbrittbus@gmail.com.

 _____________
+12/07/2021

+ - Added Netlify admin.
+Must test it to make sure it doesn't break anything.
+I am not very good with github branches.
+So far I've been working off the main branch but I might have to consider a separate one
+ - Added Hyvor Commenting
+ - Made footnoes accessible with Kitty Giraudel's [plugin](https://github.com/KittyGiraudel/eleventy-plugin-footnotes)
+ - Fixed a few accessibility problems (html tags, alt tags)
+ - got rid of a lot of obsolete code
+ - Finally created a Google form (it is bad and I will need to find a way to make it sound better)

+ Goals:
+ - Need to test out content submission with NetlifyCMS
+ - I should work on content creation.
+BUT I am not a good sports writer.
+Or, for that matter, writer of things in general.
+_____________
 12/05/2021

  - I have done one brilliant thing!
 I have added an events section on the front page